 - Earn a minimum of 120 credits at the baccalaureate level, at least 42 credits of which must be numbered 300 or above.
 (Two additional university credit requirements are that at least 60 credits must be earned from regionally accredited, four-year educational institutions and that 30 upper-division credits must be earned at the University of Nevada, Reno in residency.
-Students should review the Requirements for Graduation section in this catalog for additional information).
+Students should review the General Course Catalog online.
+Current students may access their degree requirements in MyNEVADA.

 - Complete all University Core Curriculum requirements.

 - Complete the following prescribed courses for Liberal Arts majors.
 (Note: Some majors in the college are exempt from these requirements.
 Students should review the requirements for their specific degree program to learn if the prescribed courses are waived.)